autodistill/autodistill/docs/base_models/seggpt.md

 Labelling and importing images is easy!

 You can use [Roboflow Annotate](https://roboflow.com/annotate) to label a few images (5-10 should work fine).
-For your Project Type, make sure to pick Instance Segmentation--you'll be labelling with polygons.
+For your Project Type, make sure to pick Instance Segmentation, as you will be labelling with polygons.

-Once you've labelled your images, you can press Generate > Generate New Version.
+Once you have labelled your images, you can press Generate > Generate New Version.
 You can use all the default options--no Augmentations are necessary.

 Once your dataset version is generated, you can press Export > Continue.

-Then you'll get some download code to copy--it should look something like this:
+Then you will get some download code to copy.
+It should look something like this:

 ```python
 !pip install roboflow